selfup/DockerOne/README.md

 This will build a conatiner with: rbenv/Ruby/Rails/NodeJS/Postgres

-This container will run once built, so if you want to kill it run (in a new terminal or pane):
+This container will stay running once built, so if you want to kill it run (in a new terminal or pane):

 ```sudo docker pa -a```